Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Introduction

 \subsection{Main results}

 Given a stack $\sX$ which is of finite type over $\C$, let $I_{\sX}$ denote its inertia stack.
 Let $G_i(\sX)$ denote the homotopy groups of the Quillen $K$-theory spectrum of the category of coherent sheaves on $\sX$.
-Let $\CH_*(\sX, \bullet)$ denote its higher Chow groups, as defined in \cite{EG1}.
+We say that $\sX$ is a quotient stack if it is of the form $[X/G]$, where $G$ is a linear algebraic group acting on a separated algebraic space $X$.
+If $X$ is a quasi-projective scheme over $\C$ and $\sX = [X/G]$, we let $\CH_*(\sX, \bullet)$ denote its higher Chow groups, as defined in \cite{EG1}.
 Given a map of stacks $f: \sX \to \sY$, let $f^I: I_{\sX} \to I_{\sY}$ denote the induced map on the inertia stacks.
 In Theorems~\ref{thm:GRR-M}, ~\ref{thm:GRR-Gen-0} and ~\ref{thm:Intro-3} below, all $K$-groups and higher Chow groups of stacks are taken with complex coefficients.
 The main result of this article is the following extension of the Grothendieck-Riemann-Roch theorem to separated quotient stacks.

 \begin{thm} Let $f: \sX \to \sY$ be a proper morphism of separated quotient stacks of finite type over $\C$ with quasi-projective coarse moduli spaces.
 Then for any integer $i \ge 0$, there exists a commutative diagram